 In an article published in the Sydney Morning Herald in 1953, W.P.
 Thornton sought to refute the idea that Australia had no distinctive dishes or drinks.
 Among the drinks he cited as unique to this country was the Diamantina Cocktail.
 The recipe for this appetising libation was, he wrote, a pint of condensed milk, a pint of Bundaberg rum and a well-beaten emu egg.
 “It goes without saying,” he continued, “that the effect of a few of these Diamantina Cocktails is truly remarkable.”

 Known as the channel country, it’s an area of vast cattle stations, isolated from city comforts.
 It’s the kind of country that bred bush legends of resourcefulness, physical toughness and hard drinking.
-In early years, Dutch gin and Jamaican rum were the beverages of choice in bush shanties, but by the 1890s there was a local alternative.
+In the early colonial years, Dutch gin and Jamaican rum were the beverages of choice in bush shanties, but by the 1890s there was a local alternative.
 Beenleigh Rum began production in 1884 while Bundaberg produced its first rum in 1889.
 Nestlé Condensed Milk was introduced in Australia in 1880 and, being preserved in tins, became a staple of the roving stockman.